 Before you even start with writing a research paper, you must go through the challenge of finding a good topic to spend the next few weeks working on.
-There are many strategies to achieving this, from brainstorming ideas with classmates to discussing your thoughts with your instructor.
+There are many strategies to achieving this, from brainstorming ideas with classmates to discussing your thoughts with research paper writers online.
 There is no right or wrong way, as long as you develop a topic that is neither too narrow nor too broad that you can’t complete the assignment.
 Here are four things that make finding a research topic and the writing process a lot easier:

 At the top of the list is finding or developing a topic from a subject that already interests you.
 While you may be interested in the subject of sports you probably aren’t interested in all sports.
 Let’s say, then, that you are most interested in American Football.
 Practice freewriting on the subject and you’ll find that you begin to write more focused rough phrases on a particular subtopic.
 At this point you may find that your interest in sports has narrowed to the specific topic of illicit drug use among first and two-year players.

 Another strategy for developing a refined and narrow research paper topic is to ask questions.
 Using the example from above, what specifically would you like to know about drug use among first and two-year players?
 Do you want to know what kinds of drugs are being used?
 Are drug users entering the their professional lives as habitual users or do they develop the habit because of the sudden change in their lives?
 These kinds of questions probably don’t have answers waiting for you, so they would make for great research topics if you wanted to go in one of these directions.

 Once you’ve had a chance to brainstorm some topic ideas, you can conduct a library or database search for more related subtopics you might find interesting or helpful to your work.
 Most academic search engines will provide keyword search suggestions.
 Try these keywords and look up a few of the titles in the search results.
 Even if you don’t base your research topic on these exact sources, you may find that one or two of them have some key statistics that support your ideas.